 8. Control humidity

-Humidity can make a hot home feel warmer and sticky.
+Humidity can make a hot home feel warmer and sticky, making it impossible for you to cool down.
+Eugh.
 If humidity is a frequent problem for you, buy the best dehumidifier and set it up in the middle of the room with all doors and windows shut.
-They are a good investment for winter too if you struggle with condensation which can cause mold.
+Honestly, it'll make all the difference.